SymeonK97/SoftwareLab-BRepNet-Masking-Experiment/README.md

 ## Outcome

 This altered version run stably and even produced slightly higher accuracy (~1.5%) and IoU in the first 10 epochs of training.
 After, 15 to 20 epochs this difference subsides.
-These changes are similar to dropout, but targeted to those 2 specific matrices, trying to encourage the NN to run on less detailed feature data.
+This type of masking works similarly to dropout, but targeted to those 2 specific matrices, trying to encourage the NN to run on less detailed feature data.

 ## Requirements